OmarHadhoud/OHEngine/README.md

 # Features
 - A high level of abstraction for the API and its enums.
 Custom enums are used instead.
 - Supporting different texture types, like CubeMaps and Multisampled textures.
 This allows us to have Skyboxes and AntiAliasing in the project.
 - Supporting drawing to custom textures and/or render buffers.
 This allows the use of custom frame buffers which opens the possibility of post processing.
+- Implemented simple blending & culling functionalities. **Note:** Semi transparent objects should be drawn in the end, starting from the furthest object.
+- Implemented simple ray picking functionality to pick the vending machine and move it.
+- Implemented simple geomtry shader to make an explosion effect using normal maps.
+Added also another debug shader to draw the normal vectors loaded for the model.
 - The game manager has a simple light manager to manage setting and drawing the lights with the shaders implemented.
 # Features to be implemented
 - Implement shadows support.
-- Implement blending support.
-- Implement simple form of collision detection.
+- Implement a sorting system for semi transparent objects to draw them automatically with the furthest first.
+- ~~Implement a class to manage instanced drawing of same object.~~ [Delayed, not that important for now, also needs the current code to be refactored.]
 # Scene Controls
 **W**: Move forward
 **A**: Move Left
 **S**: Move backward
 **D**: Move right
 **Escape**: Exit game
+**Left click**: Pick the vending machine model [In test scene only]
+**Right click**: Drop the vending machine model [In test scene only]
 # Project structure
 The project consists of 2 main folders: The source code folder, and the resources folder.
 The resources folder has the models, textures, and shaders in it.